Regional Anesthesia and Acute Pain Medicine

 Duration: 12-months, 13 four-week long rotations

-The fellow will spend the majority of time rotating in the main UCDMC main operating room perioperative service area evaluating patients, performing acute pain management procedures that include US guided nerve blocks and thoracic epidurals, and performing patient follow-ups in the PACU area.
+The fellow will spend the majority of time rotating in the main UC Davis Medical Center's main operating room perioperative service area evaluating patients, performing acute pain management procedures that include US guided nerve blocks and thoracic epidurals, and performing patient follow-ups in the PACU area.
 Our service performs approximately 3,000 ultrasound guided nerve blocks and epidurals annually.
 Our acute pain medicine service (APS) performs over 600 truncal blocks and catheters annually.
 The fellow will obtain substantial experience performing advanced truncal blocks and catheter placements including quadratus lumborum blocks, erector spinae plane blocks, pectoralis plane blocks, and serratus anterior plane blocks.
 We routinely place these catheters for open abdominal surgeries, thoracotomies, renal transplants and mastectomies.
-UCDMC has a busy orthopedic surgery service and the fellow will become an expert in optimizing perioperative pain control for patients undergoing complex orthopedic joint replacements and orthopedic trauma surgery.
+UC Davis Medical Center has a busy orthopedic surgery service and the fellow will become an expert in optimizing perioperative pain control for patients undergoing complex orthopedic joint replacements and orthopedic trauma surgery.

 The APS maintains an inpatient acute pain medicine census averaging 10 patients daily with epidurals or peripheral nerve block catheters that the team rounds on to provide guidance to the primary team on pain management recommendations.
 The fellow will learn to become a leader of the acute pain medicine service and will coordinate the care of surgical patients with other departments and team members.
 The fellow will be on call for rounding of inpatient acute pain medicine patients once every 4 weekends while on the acute pain medicine service with the acute pain medicine service resident and the on call attending.

-Our hospital system has a busy outpatient Same Day Surgery Center (SDSC) with four operating rooms and many orthopedic procedures.
-Every Friday, when the fellow is not on pediatric regional anesthesia, chronic pain or vacation, they will rotate at the SDSC to perform ultrasound guided nerve blocks in the outpatient setting.
+Our hospital system has a busy outpatient Same Day Surgery Center with four operating rooms and many orthopedic procedures.
+Every Friday, when the fellow is not on pediatric regional anesthesia, chronic pain or vacation, they will rotate at the Same Day Surgery Centerto perform ultrasound guided nerve blocks in the outpatient setting.

 The fellow will also spend time in the newly opened Children’s Surgery Center and learn regional anesthesia techniques in the pediatric surgery population.
 In addition, the fellow will spend two 2-week blocks evaluating the diagnosis and treatment of inpatient chronic pain patients with the inpatient pain pharmacy service and the chronic pain service.
 The fellow will be able to participate in multidisciplinary rounds with pain pharmacy, chronic pain, and palliative care services to learn management of inpatient chronic pain patients.